Billing Steps for Clinical Diagnostic Laboratory Tests Subject to Anti-Markup Rules

-Billing for Diagnostic Tests (Other Than Clinical Diagnostic Laboratory Tests) Subject to the Anti-Markup Payment Limitation –
+Billing for Clinical Diagnostic Laboratory Tests Subject to the Anti-Markup Payment Limitation – Preventing Denials for Lab Test Claims

-A physician or other supplier may bill and receive payment for the technical component (TC) or professional component (PC) of a diagnostic test (other than clinical diagnostic laboratory test) that is performed by a physician or other supplier with whom the billing physician or other supplier does not share a practice.
-Reimbursement for that service is subject to the anti-markup payment limitation.
-If a physician or other supplier’s bill or a request for payment includes a charge for a diagnostic test (other than a clinical diagnostic laboratory test) which the physician or other supplier did not personally perform or supervise, then payment for the test may not exceed the lesser of:
+Understanding the complexities of billing for **clinical diagnostic laboratory tests** is crucial for preventing denials and ensuring proper reimbursement.
+When a physician or other supplier bills for the technical component (TC) or professional component (PC) of a **clinical diagnostic laboratory test** performed by an independent entity—meaning the billing entity and the performing entity do not share a practice—the payment is subject to the **Medicare anti-markup rules diagnostic tests** limitation.
+If a physician or other supplier’s bill or a request for payment includes a charge for a **clinical diagnostic laboratory test** which the physician or other supplier did not personally perform or supervise, then payment for the test may not exceed the lesser of:

 • The performing physician’s net charge to the billing physician or other supplier (net any discounts);